HL7/davinci-crd/input/pagecontent/StructureDefinition-profile-servicerequest-intro.md

 ### Usage
 <br/>
-CRD Clients **SHALL** use this profile to [resolve references](foundation.html#additional-data-retrieval) to ServiceRequest resources passed to CRD Servers (e.g. `selections` context references) and to populate `draftOrders` context objects when invoking the when invoking the following CDS Hooks:
+CRD Clients **SHALL** use this profile to [resolve references](foundation.html#additional-data-retrieval) to ServiceRequest resources passed to CRD Servers (e.g., `selections` context references) and to populate `draftOrders` context objects when invoking the when invoking the following CDS Hooks:
 * [order-select](hooks.html#order-select)
 * [order-sign](hooks.html#order-sign)